mohamedyasser951/voice_note_kit/README.md

 ## Example
 [You Can Find The Full Code Here](https://github.com/abdallahyassein-dev/voice_note_kit/tree/main/example)

-## Dependencies Used (You do not have to import them)
+## Dependencies Used
-    This package uses:
+    This package uses (You do not have to import them):
     just_audio:
     just_waveform:
     record: